 Caring for your home can be a complicated endeavor.
 If, for example, you don’t check the seals on your doors and windows on a regular basis, you may find yourself dealing with several unwanted insect invaders.
 There’s a difference between the spiders who make their way into your home and the insects that can put the structural integrity of your home at risk.

 One way you can determine whether you have insects in your home is to look for their feces.
-Unfortunately, to the untrained eye, bug feces often looks like mold.
+Unfortunately, to the untrained eye, bug feces often look like mold.
 Mold is its own problem once it gets into your home.
 How can you tell mold and bug feces apart?

 What Kinds of Bugs Can Get into Your Home?

 As mentioned, there are a few different types of bugs that can get into your home.
 Ladybugs and spiders, however, are not immediate structural threats.
 Instead, the bugs you most want to be worried about include: